-The EETG is a community of small independent businesses and the self employed.
+The EETG is an alliance of 250 small independent businesses and the self employed.
 As well as offering goods and services our members provide social spaces, sustaining relationships between neighbours and making our streets safer and better places to be.

 Vital both to the local economy and to the life of the community, it is the infinite variety of small traders that make the East End such an appealing destination, adding value to property and attracting other business.